-Article 4 Internship examiner: appointment
+Article 5 KE@Work Internship examiner: appointment

-The Board of Examiners will appoint an internship examiner.
-The internship examiner must be a member of the academic staff of the programme and DKE and must have obtained a PhD degree.
-In case of an internship outside DKE, the internship examiner is not allowed to be employed at the internship organization.
-The examiner takes the role of internship adviser.
+The Board of Examiners shall appoint a KE@Work internship examiner.
+The internship examiner must be a member of the academic staff of the programme and DKE and must hold a doctoral degree.
+The internship examiner is not employed at the internship organization.
+The internship examiner takes the role of mentor.

-Article 5 Internship plan
+Article 6 KE@Work Internship plan